gidjituser/HelloReact/README.md

 ## Introduction

 An App View (μApp) is like a micro or light weight application.
-Gidjit is great for launching these applications as it allows a user to quickly access it and add an unlimited amount.
+Gidjit is great for launching these applications as it allows a user to quickly access them and add an unlimited amount.

 See the official [React Native website](https://facebook.github.io/react-native/) for an introduction to React Native.